liborty/sets/README.md

 ## Trait SetOps

-Implements set operations: `infsup, member, search, union, intersection, complement` for all four types of sets.
+Implements set operations: `nonrepeat, infsup, member, search, union, intersection, diference` for all four types of sets.
 Generally speaking, these are faster (more efficient) for the ordered and especially indexed sets, rather than for the unordered sets.
 For example, `member` is then able to use the binary search.

 ## Release Notes (Latest First)

+**Version 0.1.3** - fixed readme typos

 **Version 0.1.2** - implemented `SetOps` trait for struct `Set`.
 The other three structs will follow in the next version.